Sustainable CT Community Certification ReportDownload PDF Version

-This is the Sustainable Connecticut Certification Report of Wilton, a Sustainable Connecticut bronze certified applicant.
+This is the Sustainable CT Certification Report of Wilton, a Sustainable CT bronze certified applicant.

 Wilton was certified on October 28, 2019 with 240 points.
-Listed below is information regarding Wilton’s Sustainable Connecticut efforts and materials associated with the applicant’s certified actions.
+Listed below is information regarding Wilton’s Sustainable CT efforts and materials associated with the applicant’s certified actions.

-The designated Sustainable Connecticut contact for Wilton is:
+The designated Sustainable CT contact for Wilton is:

 Each approved action and supporting documentation for which Wilton was approved for in 2019 appears below.
 Please enjoy this opportunity to view and learn from the information and materials provided.